 If you care about your running times, then carbon fiber shoes are worth the price tag.
 (Nike’s super shoes sticker for $275!).

 When you slip on a pair of carbon plated running shoes, the extra pep in your step is undeniable.
 You’ll likely notice that your pace is automatically quicker, and your legs feel fresher longer during your run.
+If you don’t have a propulsive feel in your stride, then you’re not wearing the right shoes for you!

 When thinking about whether you should spring the extra dough for carbon fibers, consider this: in 2019, runners who wore the Nike Vaporfly shoes took 31 out of the 36 podium positions in the major marathons.